TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 <br />

 We unzipped it to extract the contents but SURPRISE!
-It is password protected:
+It is `password protected`:

 <br />